Please see below information about the cliffs, legends, the seabirds, cruise and general information about the Cliffs of Moher.

 The Cliffs of Moher cruise is a spectacular journey below these world famous cliffs which tower over 700ft above the sea.
 For more information on the cliffs, see our Cliffs of Moher section.

-- Most Cliffs of Moher Cruises are round trip from Doolin back to Doolin.
+- The Cliffs of Moher Cruises is around trip voyage from Doolin back to Doolin.